 Frequently asked questions

-- What jobs and roles use ZBrush?
+- What job roles commonly require proficiency in ZBrush?

-- Are there free ZBrush courses online?
+- Are there free ZBrush courses available, or are they all paid?